-- All chapter tests are found within MLP and are comprised of questions that must be completed within 60 consecutive minutes.
+- All chapter tests are found within MLP and are comprised of questions that must be completed within 90 consecutive minutes.
 Tests cannot be opened, saved, and returned to at a later time.
-Tests are opened a few days prior to the deadlines. - You may use one 3x5 index card with notes front and back, a scientific calculator (no cell phones), the approved formula pages, and blank scratch paper.
-No additional materials are allowed. - The approved formula sheets will be posted to Blackboard. - All exams are either taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
+Tests are opened a few days prior to the deadlines. - You may use one 3x5 index card with notes front and back, an approved calculator (no cell phones), approved formula sheets, and blank scratch paper which will be provided.
+No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
+These formulas pages will also be posted to blackboard. - All exams are either taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
 Students are solely responsible for their own scheduling and the fees associated with using the service.
-See tab in Blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+See tab in blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.